Banner

 Multi-Paradigm Modelling of Cyber-Physical Systems

-Hans Vangheluwe, Computer Science, University of Antwerp, Belgium
+Hans Vangheluwe, University of Antwerp, Belgium

 The Very Model of a Modern Meta-modeler